eylles/betterxsecurelock/README.md

 |python xlib| dbus-screenlock-freedesktop.py |

-Once you have everything run make install and the makefile will copy all the scripts to your path, for xdg-screensaver just use the bundled one, you need to have a pywal colorscheme or edit the code to change the color definitions as those colors will be used for the auth dialog and statusbar, i will eventually add proper themes support just need to define a format.
+Once you have everything run make install and the makefile will copy all the scripts to your path, for xdg-screensaver just use the bundled one, for on_ac_power if you are not on a debian based distro this repo bundles the script into the tree just run make install_on_ac_power, you need to have a pywal colorscheme or edit the code to change the color definitions as those colors will be used for the auth dialog and statusbar, i will eventually add proper themes support just need to define a format.